Grimm Tales (album)

-Grimm Tales is the ninth studio album by gothic musical duo Nox Arcana.
+Grimm Tales is the ninth studio album by Nox Arcana.
 Like several of their other albums, this music is also inspired by classic literature.
 In this case, the folktales of the Brothers Grimm.
 Instrumentation includes piano, violin, cello, acoustic guitar, glockenspiel, and various wind and percussive instruments, which serve to establish the intended theme.
 In keeping with the dark fairy tale theme, ominous narrations from a "Witch Queen" and the deep, resonant voice of her male counterpart are featured on several tracks, as well as the raspy voice of an aging Crone as she invokes a magical spell.
+The release date for this album coincides with Walpurgis Night.

 Artist and composer Joseph Vargo also wrote an original fable for this cd.
-Expressed in poetic verse, it tells of a wicked Witch Queen who has cast a spell upon the land of Faerie, condemning its inhabitants to a never-ending darkness, and two children who fall asleep one night to awaken in the dark realm.
+Expressed in poetic verse, it tells of a wicked Witch Queen, Sinestra, who has cast a spell upon the land of Faerie, condemning its inhabitants to a never-ending darkness, and two children who fall asleep one night to awaken in the dark realm.
 The wayward children set out upon a quest to find a magical "Crystal Key" which is rumored to open a gateway between the "Realm of Fable" and their home.

-The release date for this album coincides with Walpurgis Night.
+Upon returning home, the children shatter the Crystal Key, breaking the Witch Queen's spell.

 Universal Studios' "Halloween Horror Nights" in Orlando, Florida based their 2008 haunted attraction design, "Scary Tales: Once Upon A Nightmare", on the realm of fable explored in Nox Arcana's Grimm Tales album.